 Current City: Rocky River, OH

-Current Employment: Senior Vice President – Commercial Real Estate Lender
+Current Employment: Chief Financial Officer in Commercial Real Estate Lending

 Major: Economics and English